HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_insert_dynamic_table_code.md

-# 12. Insert dynamic table HTML/JSP code
+# Inserting the dynamic table HTML/JSP code

+In this topic, you will learn how to insert the dynamic table HTML/JSP code.

 Use Rational Application Developer to code the dynamic table in the Personalized Offers portlet JSP.
-Export the project as a web archive (WAR) file.
-Open the HCL Digital Experience Administration page for Portlet Management and update the web module that contains the Personalized Offers portlet.
+Then, export the project as a web archive (WAR) file.
+Finally, open the HCL Digital Experience Administration page for Portlet Management and update the web module that contains the Personalized Offers portlet.

 Before you begin this procedure, ensure that you created a content spot.